Join an upcoming webinar

-Make sure that you acknowledge the notification before applying any business logic, because a breakage in your business logic could otherwise prevent important updates from reaching your system.
+Make sure that you acknowledge the webhook event before applying any business logic, because a breakage in your business logic could otherwise prevent important updates from reaching your system.

-For information about the structure and content of notifications, refer to Understand notifications.
+For information about the structure and content of webhooks, refer to Webhook structure and types.

 Step 4: Test and go live

 Your server must acknowledge webhooks with a response message.

 - Select the edit icon for the webhook to test.
 You can test only the event codes you configured for this webhook.